shipyardapp/Shipyard-Documentation/docs/tutorials/github-vessel.md

 By the end of the tutorial, you'll be able to:

-- Connect your GitHub account to Shipyard.
+- Connect your GitHub account to Platform.
 - Create a [Vessel](../reference/vessels.md) with a script from GitHub.
 - Install [package dependencies](../reference/packages/external-package-dependencies.md) for your solution.
 - Check [Logs](../reference/logs/logs-overview.md) to verify that your Fleet ran successfully.